Skip to content

 Using long, low furniture rather than tall pieces draws the eye sideways and prevents the room from feeling boxed in.
 Horizontal flow tricks the brain into thinking the room is broader than it really is.
 This breathing room around furniture makes a big difference in small spaces.

 Small bedrooms often struggle with feeling boxy or closed in, since all four walls and the ceiling are so close together.
-Color-blocking breaks that boxiness by creating visual “breaks” or zones that encourage the eye to move differently around the room.
+Colour-blocking breaks that boxiness by creating visual “breaks” or zones that encourage the eye to move differently around the room.
 When working with a small space, the colors you choose can do far more than just beautify, they can reshape the way your space feels and is experienced.

 Instead of painting everything one color, use bold color-blocking on walls or ceilings to visually “push” and “pull” parts of the room.
 Using a deep color on the back wall draws your eyes in, making the room feel cozy but also like there’s more space in front.
 You can also extend this idea by painting a stripe or two across the room horizontally or vertically to trick the eye into seeing the room as bigger, taller, or more layered, all without changing the actual square footage.